githubpartners/microsoft-learn/github/github-actions-packages/includes/2b-publish-using-workflow.md

 ## Use a workflow to publish to GitHub Packages

 GitHub Packages let you securely publish and consume packages, store your packages alongside your code, and share your packages privately with your team or publicly with the open-source community.
 You can also use GitHub Actions to automate your packages.
+That means that for any developer or team using GitHub Packages, they have all of their packages right in their repository.
+There’s no need to source them from different places.
+They build automation workflows to consume and manage them at scale.

 Following is an example of a basic workflow that runs whenever a new release is created in a repository.
 If the tests pass, then the package is published to GitHub Packages.